 Postgraduate students completing the 2-year program need to make at least one attempt at both the literacy and numeracy components of LANTITE in their first year and have successfully achieved both the literacy and numeracy components of LANTITE within the first 18 months to be eligible to proceed to their final placement and Curriculum Specialisation courses.

 First aid training (for Early Childhood Education Preservice Teachers only)

-Preservice Teachers enrolled in the Early Childhood strand must complete and provide evidence of completion of Basic Emergency Life Support (DECD) or Applied First Aid before commencing the course EDUC 1044 Professional Experience 1 Birth - Three Years if they are an Undergraduate student or EDUC 5186 Professional Experience and Reflection 1: Introduction to Early Childhood Educators' Practices if they are a Masters student.
+Preservice Teachers enrolled in the Early Childhood strand must complete Basic Emergency Life Support (Department for Education) or Applied First Aid before commencing the course EDUC 1044 Professional Experience 1 Birth - Three Years if they are an Undergraduate student or EDUC 5186 Professional Experience and Reflection 1: Introduction to Early Childhood Educators' Practices if they are a postgraduate student.